 Carter G. Woodson Google doodle honors scholar who started Black History Month

-Credited with being the Father of Black History, Woodson created a program to encourage African-American studies in February of 1926.
+Credited with being the Father of Black History, Dr. Woodson first created an African-American studies program in February of 1926.

 To kick off Black History Month, today’s Google doodle pays homage to Dr. Carter G. Woodson — the scholar who, in February 1926, first devised an African-American studies program.

 Known as the Father of Black History, Dr. Woodson committed his life to African-American studies and the preservation of African-American history.
 It was his week-long event promoting African-American studies that eventually became Black History Month.

 According to Google, Dr. Woodson chose February to focus on African-American studies because it is the birth month of both abolitionist Frederick Douglass and President Abraham Lincoln.